About Spencer Station

 Dances were held on a platform right across the road, neighborhood news was exchanged from the bench in front of the store, and an old stove in the garage provided a comfortable gathering spot for card games.

-(The original general store to the left and unknown children in this photo from the 1940's)
+(The original wooden general store to the left and unknown children in this photo from the 1940's)

 This lasted until 1961 when the old US 66 was realigned away from Spencer with Highway 96 being built, bypassing it and nearby Paris Springs Junction.
 Sidney started selling off all the merchandise and second hand items but the store and gas station eventually went out of business.
 This was just a precursor for the rest of the area when both alignments of Route 66 in southwest Missouri were bypassed by I-44 a few years after that.